Mrw33554432/SelfReflectionGPT/readme.md

 Large language models, like GPT, have transformed natural language processing by achieving unparalleled results in a variety of NLP tasks.
 However, they still need an extensive amount of high-quality training data for optimal performance.
 In this project, we propose an innovative method for generating meaningful training data from chat interactions, enabling large language models to become self-evolving.

+### core advantage
+With this approach, we can generate a dataset of high quality conversation/response dataset not just better than native GPT-4, but also better than human level in many cases (because the model already know what is going to happen in the future when making response - we give it to the model).

 ## Methodology

 Our approach harnesses the power of interactive chat to create high-quality training data.
 By enabling users to converse with a language model, we can gather a substantial amount of diverse, context-rich data that can be employed for fine-tuning the model.